xaberus/vscode-remote-oss/README.md

 to a local port that has been forwarded in some way to the remote part on which the REH instance is listening.
 (And some fancy GUI of course...)

-In this first version delegate the REH startup and port forwarding to the user to keep the scope simple.
+In this first version we delegate the REH startup and port forwarding to the user to keep the scope simple.
 Therefore, if you want to use this extension then you are responsible for starting up the **correct** version of the REH instance and creating the necessary tunnel to forward the traffic (using for example SSH, see the examples below.)
 For now, this extension just allows you to connect